 Do you have any questions about how to export your Apple Card transactions so you can share them with your personal finance program?
 Put them in the comments and we'll help you out.

-Updated February 2020: Updated for support of OFX files.
+Updated June 2020: Updated for support of Quicken and QuickBooks file formats.

 We may earn a commission for purchases using our links.
 Learn more.

 Apple's 'High Desert' will star Patricia Arquette, directed by Ben Stiller

 The new comedy series follows the story of Peggy, a former addict who decides to become a private investigator after her mother dies.